Director / Producer

 She is also a professional journalist for outlets including LA Arts Online, Trojan Family Magazine, USC.edu, KCET.org, and The Twilight Zone Magazine.

-Supervising Producer - Sound Supervisor
+Consulting Producer - Sound Supervisor

 A Hollywood native, Paulette Victor Lifton’s career in filmmaking started from the ground up as an editor.
 She has edited 10 features for HBO, Showtime, and Syfy and numerous music videos in Nashville for the likes of Garth Brooks and Clint Black.